genevol-usp/HLApers/README.md

     hlapers index -t hladb/transcripts_MHC_HLAsupp.fa -p 4 -o index

-### 3. HLA genotyping
+### 3\.
+HLA genotyping

 Given a BAM file from a previous alignment to the genome, we first need to extract the reads mapped to the MHC region and those which are unmapped.
 For this, we can use the `bam2fq` utility.

 ``` bash
 hlapers bam2fq --help
 ```

     Usage: hlapers bam2fq [options]

     -m | --mhc-coords    Genomic coordinates of the MHC region in chrN:start-end format if MHC fastq is desired.
-    -b | --bam           BAM file.
+    -b | --bam           BAM file (if -m is specified, needs to be sorted by coordinate; otherwise use --sort).
     -o | --outprefix     Output prefix name.
+    --sort               Sort input BAM file by coordinate (REQUIRED if -m is specified and BAM is not sorted by coordinate).

 Example: